The Illustrated Transformer

 What level is The Illustrated Transformer for?

 The Illustrated Transformer is aimed at a intermediate audience.
-Recommended background: Basic neural network familiarity.
+Recommended background: Basic neural network familiarity: layers, weights, softmax, backpropagation, Comfort with vectors and matrix multiplication, No Python needed — there is no code to run.

 How long does The Illustrated Transformer take?

-Expect roughly ~45 min read.
+Expect roughly ~45 min read, no code to run.
 Most learners work through it at their own pace.

 What will I learn from The Illustrated Transformer?